arkovia/acts/crimes-act.md

 ### Section 13 - False and Misleading Information

 #### Segment 1 - General
+Purposefully giving false and misleading information in any official setting is an offence.
+##### Definition
+An official setting is defined as any conversation, investigation, or sale that involves the transfering of money, the health of the parties involved, or any other malicious action or intent.

+#### Segment 2 - Perjury
+Perjury is an offence.
+##### Definition
+Perjury is defined as purposeful lying to a government official doing official business for the government.

 ### Section 14 - Corruption
 All uses of public power in accordance with the `Corruption Act` are the offense of "corruption" or otherwise given in the Act itself.